retikulum/pixelliarmus/README.md

 - User controlled output format.
 - Resize image according to user input.
 - Refactor code while learning it.
-- Publis it as crate.
+- Publish it as crate.
 - Implement other effects.